 Devices, which support USB Type-C are more futuristic.
-Check the accessibility of 3.5 mm sound jack or USB Type-C based headphone jacks.
+Check the accessibility of a 3.5 mm sound jack or USB Type-C-based headphone jacks.

 Some handset producers have begun ditching a 3.5 mm audio jack in their gadgets.

 Check the extra applications, which you get as pre-installed applications.
-As mentioned earlier these additional applications or bloatware may cause the performance deterioration of our smartphone.
+As mentioned earlier these additional applications or bloatware may cause the performance deterioration of our smartphones.

 A few gadgets accompany heaps of pre-installed applications while some accompany practically nothing.
 Check whether these apps are boon or bane.

 Last but not least, the price factor is in the smartphone buying guide.
 Make sure you have chosen a phone that fits your pocket and budget.